Boston Bruins: Early years (1924–1942)

 The 1928–29 season was the first played at Boston Garden.
 It also featured the NHL debut of goaltender Tiny Thompson, who assisted the Bruins in defeating the New York Rangers to win their first Stanley Cup.

 In 1929–30, the Bruins posted the best-ever regular season winning percentage in the NHL (.875, a record which still stands) because of a 38–5–1 record, but lost to the Montreal Canadiens in the Stanley Cup Final.
 In 1936, owner Charles Adams transferred ownership to his son Weston Adams.

 In 1939, the team captured its second Stanley Cup.
 That year, Thompson was traded to make room for rookie goaltender Frank Brimsek.
 Brimsek had an award-winning season, capturing the Vezina and Calder Trophies, becoming the first rookie named to the NHL first All-Star team, and earning the nickname "Mr. Zero".
 The team skating in front of Brimsek included Bill Cowley, Shore, Dit Clapper and "Sudden Death" Mel Hill (who scored three overtime goals in one playoff series), together with the "Kraut line" of center Milt Schmidt, right winger Bobby Bauer and left winger Woody Dumart.

 In the 1939–40 season, Shore was traded to the New York Americans for his final NHL season.
 In 1941, the Bruins won their third Stanley Cup after losing only eight games and finishing first in the regular season.
 World War II affected the Bruins more than most teams; Brimsek and the "Krauts" all enlisted in the Royal Canadian Air Force following the 1941 Cup win.

 Original Six era (1942–1967)

 The NHL had by 1942 been reduced, for the next 25 years, to the six teams that would come to be called the "Original Six".

-In 1944, Bruins' Herb Cain set the then-NHL record for points in a season with 82.
+In the 1943–44 season, Bruins' Herb Cain set the then-NHL record for points in a season with 82.

 The stars returned from World War II for the 1945–46 season, and Clapper led the team back to the Stanley Cup Final as player-coach.
 He retired as a player after the next season, becoming the first player to play twenty NHL seasons.
 Clapper retired as a player in 1947 then retired as coach in 1949.
 His retirement as coach came at the same time as goalie Frank Brimsek requesting a trade, to which he was granted one on September 8, 1949.

 In 1951, Walter A. Brown purchased the Boston Bruins from Weston Adams.